fpsvogel/fpsvogel.com/src/_posts/2022-05-05-ruby-hash-dot-syntax-dig-performance-benchmarks.md

 - In some runs, `dig` (#2) was faster than brackets (#1), but more often brackets win by a hair.
 - Chained `fetch` (#3) is consistently slower than brackets here in the benchmarks, but my project's test suite does not run any faster when I replace all calls to `fetch` with brackets.
 It's a good reminder that benchmarks don't always reflect real-life performance.
 - Even though the `fetch` alias (#4) is just as fast as `fetch` itself in the benchmarks, my project's test suite took 20% longer to run when I replaced all calls to `fetch` with an alias.
 Again, benchmarks don't tell the whole story.
   - 20% slower is not much, especially since all of my tests run in well under one second.
-But there's also the fact that anyone else who looks at my code, most likely my future forgetful self, will be confused about what `config.f` means. (*"What the `f` is that?!"* if you'll pardon the pun.)
-Still, I was curious about the performance hit and that's why I included the `fetch` alias here.
+But there's also the fact that anyone else who looks at my code, most likely my future forgetful self, will be confused about what `config.f` means. (*"What the `f` is that?!"* if you'll pardon the pun 😅) Still, I was curious about the performance hit and that's why I included the `fetch` alias here.

 ## Dot syntax